chadjvw/blog/src/pages/11-11-2018---reducing-ebs-volume-cost/index.md

 ## Drawbacks

 There are some drawbacks to this approach.
-First, there is the [known performance degradation of an uninitialized volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html).
+First, there is a [known performance degradation of an uninitialized volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-initialize.html).
 The OS has to sit and wait around for EBS to fetch blocks from S3 before they can be used available to the OS.
 We have noticed that some database queries will be slow the first time they are ran then normal speeds every time after that.
 Since all PCI Cloud environments are not